 There are plenty of email providers out there besides Outlook and Gmail.
+Many of them can also be found on the dark web.
 Have a look around at some of the amazing services that are provided for free.

 Link to ProtonMail: https://protonirockerxow.onion/

-SecMail has become one of the most used dark web email providers of the past few years.
+SecMail has become one of the most used dark web email providers over the past few years.
 Although they only provide a measly 25 mb per user, this tends to be more than enough for PGP-encrypted messages.
 However, this would probably not be enough if you want to use it as your standard mail service.

 Link to SecMail: http://secmailw453j7piv.onion/